rptcloud/terraform_advanced/lab23-sentinel.md

 > Note: be sure to discard any existing plans.

-Navigate to your "server" workspace and queue a plan.
+Navigate to your "webserver-aws-dev" workspace and queue a plan.

 ### Review the Plan